Gheorghe Eminescu: Educational failure

-Educational failure and Army career

 By 1905, Gheorghe's half-brother Victor had joined the ranks of the Symbolist movement.
 As noted by eyewitness Eugeniu Sperantia, he was a talented but indolent poet; the positive side of this verdict is contradicted by Gheorghe himself, who notes of Victor: "he thought that, since he had inherited the name, he had also inherited Mihai's genius [...], but soon realized that the name carried too much weight to be associated with such minor poetry."
 In 1911, both brothers were in Galați for the unveiling of their uncle's bust, done by Frederic Storck.
 Meanwhile, Gheorghe had begun studying at the Lautey–Cliniciu–Popa Liseanu boarding school in Bucharest; it was here that he met shepherd Badea Cârțan, who was smuggling Romanian books into Austria-Hungary, and who was allowed to sleep on school premises.

 Eminescu recounts that he was always mediocre as a high school student.
 Despite being in a class overseen by literary scholar Gheorghe Bogdan-Duică and childhood friends with poet Agatha Bacovia, he never even wrote a work in verse.
 Yolanda Eminescu notes that her father had a passion, and real talent, for the legal profession.
 Bogdan-Duică was amazed at his poor grades, noting: "too bad for that name you carry."
 After nearly flunking, he was beaten up by his grandfather, and then dispatched to Hasdeu College, in Buzău.
 A "dreamer and delayed romantic", he only managed to avoid being sent to summer school during his fourth year.
 During that part of his life, he read Arthur Schopenhauer, declaring himself a philosophical pessimist as well as an atheist; one of Eminescu's colleagues snitched on him to their catechist, and he only narrowly escaped being beating in front of his class.